liz-peng/cs513-chat-room/README.md

 # CS513-Chatroom

-A chatroom project for CS513 Computer Network class assignment
+A chat application (web based) for CS513 Computer Network class assignment

 The project use Node.js and socket.io